 The problem with this approach is that sprayer nozzles are very sensitive to spray pressure.
 Too low a pressure will cause the spray pattern to deteriorate, resulting in poor coverage.
 Too high and the spray will become too fine, creating drift problems.
 As a result, traditional sprayer operators have to stay within a very specific, narrow speed range.
 This may not always be possible if, for example, the terrain is hilly or the soil is wet.

 One solution to this problem is to control flow rate differently.
 A fairly new way to do it is with Pulse-Width Modulation (PWM).
 This is a fancy term that describes a well established way that liquid flow rates are controlled in a number of other tasks such as fuel injection or hydraulic oil systems.

 What does this mean in practice?
 For one, the sprayer no longer relies on a pressure change to influence the nozzle flow rate because duty cycle has taken over that job.
 In fact, the operator can set the pressure to whatever is necessary for best coverage or best drift control, whatever is most important.
-A change in travel speed caused by a hill or a low spot doesn’t affect pressure any more.
+A change in travel speed caused by a hill or a slippery spot doesn’t affect pressure any more.
 The end result is a spray application that is not only more accurate, but also more consistent over varying conditions.

 An added side benefit with a PWM system is that it provides opportunities for site-specific management of application rates.
 Parts of the field needing less or more product can receive what they need.
 All the operator does is change the rate, via duty cycle, according to a prescription map.